An E- may refer to any of the following:

 These words are sometimes referred to as a "e-word."

-Is the hyphen required after the "e" in all these words?
+Is the hyphen required in all "e" prefixed words?

 When describing any of the above words, or any other compound noun, we always choose to use a hyphen.
 However, many people and style guides prefer the non-hyphenated version of words like "email" instead of "e-mail."
 Follow the rules of your style guide or if you have no style guide choose one form or the other and be consistent.

-Should I capitalize the "e" when using "e-" in my writing?
+Should I capitalize the "e-" prefix when using it in my writing?

 Unless the word beginning with the "e-" is at the beginning of a sentence it should be lowercase.

 2. Electronics can also refer to all the components that make up electronic devices.
 See our electronics terms for a full listing of electronic terms and components.